josanvallejo/padics/README.md

 6. p-adic systems of linear equations

-**Remark**: Some functions in the package make use of the commands firstn and lastn, which require a Maxima version 5.41 or higher.
+**Remark**: Some functions in the package make use of the commands `firstn` and `lastn`, which require a Maxima version 5.41 or higher.